-If you can not afford to pay your debt in full at the moment, negotiating with your debt collector is an option you may want to consider.
+If you cannot afford to pay your debt in full at the moment, negotiating with your debt collector is an option you should be willing to consider.
 Debt collectors may not accept to have you pay less than you owe but they may agree on a more convenient payment plan for you that suits your monthly income.

 Debt collection Agencies, Creditors, and Credit Reporting Agencies must respect your rights according to federal law.
 If you suspect that your rights are being violated, reach out to us on 877-700-5790.

 Midland Credit Management is a licensed debt collector in all 50 states.
 Midland Credit Management Inc, operates as a subsidiary of Encore Capital Group, Inc. A formidable force, these sister companies are the nation’s largest debt buyer and collector.